 If your file receives a "denial", you will be informed of the next course of action.

 |The applicant and/or owner has 1 year to complete the conditions of approval.
 Typically, applicants do not tend to take the full year to complete their file although, it would be their choice.
 This timeline also depends on the number of conditions imposed on the file (engineering/ surveying/ reports) etc.

-|Once all conditions are met, the Subdivision Officer grants the endorsement (registration) to the applicant for registration within 1 year at the Land Titles Office in Edmonton.
+|Once all conditions are met, MPS grants the endorsement (registration) to the applicant for registration within 1 year at the Land Titles Office in Edmonton.